EfficientDreamer: High-Fidelity and Robust 3D Creation via Orthogonal-view Diffusion Prior: Abstract

 \section{Abstract}

-While the image diffusion model has made significant strides in text-driven 3D content creation, it often falls short in accurately capturing the intended meaning of the text prompt, particularly with respect to direction information.
-This shortcoming gives rise to the Janus problem, where multi-faced 3D models are produced with the guidance of such diffusion models.
-In this paper, we present a robust pipeline for generating high-fidelity 3D content with orthogonal-view image guidance.
-Specifically, we introduce a novel 2D diffusion model that generates an image consisting of four orthogonal-view sub-images for the given text prompt.
-The 3D content is then created with this diffusion model, which enhances 3D consistency and provides strong structured semantic priors.
-This addresses the infamous Janus problem and significantly promotes generation efficiency.
-Additionally, we employ a progressive 3D synthesis strategy that results in substantial improvement in the quality of the created 3D contents.
-Both quantitative and qualitative evaluations show that our method demonstrates a significant improvement over previous text-to-3D techniques.
+While image diffusion models have made significant progress in text-driven 3D content creation, they often fail to accurately capture the intended meaning of text prompts, especially for view information.
+This limitation leads to the Janus problem, where multi-faced 3D models are generated under the guidance of such diffusion models.
+In this paper, we propose a robust high-quality 3D content generation pipeline by exploiting orthogonal-view image guidance.
+First, we introduce a novel 2D diffusion model that generates an image consisting of four orthogonal-view sub-images based on the given text prompt.
+Then, the 3D content is created using this diffusion model.
+Notably, the generated orthogonal-view image provides strong geometric structure priors and thus improves 3D consistency.
+As a result, it effectively resolves the Janus problem and significantly enhances the quality of 3D content creation.
+Additionally, we present a 3D synthesis fusion network that can further improve the details of the generated 3D contents.
+Both quantitative and qualitative evaluations demonstrate that our method surpasses previous text-to-3D techniques.
+Project page: \url{https://efficientdreamer.github.io}.